AhmedJabbari/CHE-2401-Project-1/README.md

-  ## Linear Models Considering Two Factors:
+  ## Linear Model Considering Two Factors:

 To figure out which parameter has more effect on corrosion rate %, I used linear models considering two factors.
 The result shows that Corrosion Rate % = -0.366 * Gas-Flowrate + 0.1298 * Water Cut % + 1.43 and the p-values less than 0.05 indicates that the relationships between these variables and the corrosion rate are statistically significant.
 So, based on this model, it appears that water percentage has a stronger positive effect on corrosion rate than flowrate has a negative effect.
 To find a correlation between gas flowrate and water cut % when the corrosion rate % is equal to zero, I put corrosion Rate % equal to zero and then, I solve for water cut % in term of gas flowrate.
 I found that Water Cut %= 2.81*Gas-Flowrate -11, and mathematically speaking as long as value of the Gas-Flowrate or Water Cut % is calculated by that equation then the corrosion rate % should be zero.